fabeet/guides/security/application.md

 - Any platform-specific tool, such as [bundler-audit].
 - [Any official CVE feed].

-If you have access, the thoughtbot [Security Basecamp] does our best to keep up with security issues that we think will affect us or our clients.
+If you have access, the Fabeet [Security Basecamp] does our best to keep up with security issues that we think will affect us or our clients.

 [applying security fixes for our dependencies]: https://snyk.io/blog/top-ten-most-popular-docker-images-each-contain-at-least-30-vulnerabilities/